menu-line

 • Freezing with vitrification – the latest, most advanced egg freezing method

-• Transparent egg freezing cycle packages that include freezing process and storage for one year.
+• Transparent egg freezing cycle packages that include freezing process.
 See Fees for more details.

 • If you do not need your eggs you can donate them to another woman, or offer them for use in research.